vacp2p/rfc-index/vac/32/rln-v1.md

 ##### Sending the output message

-The user's output message (`output_message`), containing the signal should contain the following fields at minimum:
+The user's output message (`output_message`), containing the signal SHOULD contain the following fields at minimum:

 ```js